 • Biography and work of Wilson Bentley, pioneer of snowflake photography;

-• Don Komarechka, canadian based professional photographer, who recently published great book about his methods of snowflake photography, physics of ice crystals formation and many other interesting topics:
+• Don Komarechka, canadian based professional photographer, who recently published great book about his way of snowflake photography, physics of ice crystals formation and many other interesting topics:

 • SnowCrystals.com, created by Kenneth G. Libbrecht - great resource about snowflake physics and photography.
 I especially recommend section about snowflake classification with photo examples of each type: A Guide to Snowflakes.
 Also, Kenneth's fantastic snowflake collection available on Flickr.
 I especially recommend his album Designer Snowflakes with amazing and extremely beautiful crystals, artifically grown in laboratory.

 • And snowflake albums of other excellent photographers on flickr: